 Too much automization is never a good idea.
 A little is a life saver.
 With a good autoresponder (I use Mailchimp) you can send out regular messages to your list or run an automated eCourse.

-With good social media schedulers ( I use Buffer, Hootsuite and JustReTweet) you can keep your social media active even while you sleep, which is quite important if you have followers across every time zone!
+With good social media schedulers ( I use these FREE ones) you can keep your social media active even while you sleep, which is quite important if you have followers across every time zone!